JoeyStanley/real/_posts/2017-12-22-a-tutorial-on-extracting-formants-in-praat.md

 <img src="/images/screenshots/praat_sound_file.png" style="width: 30em;"/>

-The important part to note is that I have the word-level transcription in the second tier, and a phoneme-level transcription—in ARPABET—in the first tier.
+The important part to note is that I have the word-level transcription in the second tier, and a phoneme-level transcription---in ARPABET---in the first tier.
 I'm going to assume you've used DARLA or FAVE to process your files so they should look like mine does.

 # Getting Started